 The Bible says that Christ remains faithful, because He cannot deny Himself.

-place, but those who love Him with their whole hearts yet occasionally fail
+those who deny Him, but those who love Him with a whole heart yet occasionally

-He will never deny.
-God limits Himself by His own choice and volition, but
+trip and fall He will not deny.
+God limits Himself by His own volition, but He will not change.
+In order

 part of that is forgiving those who have sinned in their weakness, who

-it in themselves to live by that.
+it in themselves to live that way.

 2Tim 2-12